 Signs of an Eating Disorder

-Although we often use diagnostic terms such as anorexia, bulimia, binge eating disorder, or food addiction, eating disorders can include different combinations of the signs and symptoms listed below.
+Although we often use diagnostic terms such as anorexia, bulimia, or binge eating disorder, eating disorders can include different combinations of the signs and symptoms listed below.

 Every person is different.
 A person’s signs and symptoms can change over time.